 The Employee Retention Tax Credit is putting money back into the pockets of small business owners, but it is also bringing a new worry for employers: the risk of an ERC audit by the IRS.

-While an ERC audit is possible, taxpayers that did the math and properly filed their returns likely have nothing to fear.
+While an ERC audit is possible, taxpayers who did the math and properly filed their returns likely have nothing to fear.
 In this post, we’re going to break down employee retention credit audits, including who’s getting audited, why you may get audited, and what to do if you receive a letter from the IRS.

 Table of Contents

-- Is The IRS Auditing ERC Claims?
+- Will The IRS Audit ERC Tax Credits?

 - What Do I Do If My ERC Refund Is Audited By The IRS?